-Lastly, parks are open on Christmas Eve and Christmas Day (December 24 & 25), as well as New Year’s Eve (December 31) and New Year’s Day (January 1).
-What a fun way to celebrate the holiday season!
+The parks are open on Christmas Eve and Christmas Day (December 24 & 25), as well as New Year’s Eve (December 31) and New Year’s Day (January 1).
+What a fun way to celebrate the holidays!

 Overall, the first half of the month is pretty blissful, crowd-wise, but the last half is the most crowded time of the entire year.